What This Covers

 Green energy and EV finance covers two overlapping areas: financing electric vehicles for business use, and financing on-site renewable energy and efficiency installations.
 Both sit within asset finance.
 Both attract specific tax incentives.
 Both carry residual value and technology risks that conventional asset categories do not.

 The market has matured quickly over the last three years.
 Specialist lenders, manufacturer finance arms, and government-backed schemes now cover EV fleets and renewable assets with confidence.
 The two categories share a label, but the product structures and lender risk profiles diverge sharply once you look past the headlines.
+We rate the tax case as the thing that genuinely changes the maths here.

 Electric Vehicle Finance for Businesses